cistercians/lambic/documentation/FACTION_AI_SYSTEM.md

 **Deploy Scouting Party** (line 258):
 - Delegates to `MilitaryManager.deployScoutingParty()`
 - See MilitaryManager section for details
+- Scouting activities are integrated with Event Manager (FACTION category events)
+- See ScoutingParty section for Event Manager integration details

 **Scouting Party Update**:
 - Delegates to `MilitaryManager.updateScoutingParties()`
 - See MilitaryManager section for details
+- Scouting statistics tracked in FactionAILogger for daily reports
+- See FactionAILogger section for scouting statistics tracking

 #### Military System